kamilburda/batcher/docs/sections/Usage.md

 ## Known Issues

-Sometimes, after you press the Export button, it may seem as though nothing happens.
+If the *How to adjust file format options* export option is set to `Interactively`, and you press the Export button, it may seem as though nothing happens.
 In that case, the file format dialog may be displayed behind GIMP.
-If so, simply select the dialog to bring it up.
+If so, simply select the dialog in the taskbar to bring it up.

-The following file formats require displaying the file format dialog for each image to be exported, not just the first image:
+The following file formats require displaying a file format dialog for each image to be exported:
 * C source,
 * HTML.